Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: The weight of stabilizer generators and logical operators of quantum polar stabilizer codes

-For encoding circuit $E_N$, we observe that it consists of $n=\log_2{N}$ CNOT gates blocks, and each block contains $N/2$ CNOT gates (or equivalently $N$ nodes).
-Arbitrary two adjacent CNOT gates blocks are connected by reverse shuffle operator.
+It's obvious that encoding circuit $E_N$ consists of $n=\log_2{N}$ CNOT gates blocks, and each block contains $N/2$ CNOT gates (or equivalently $N$ nodes).
+Arbitrary two adjacent CNOT gates blocks are connected by reverse shuffle operation realized by SWAP gates.
 The index of CNOT gates block is numbered from right to left, that is to say, the index of the rightmost CNOT gates block is 1, and that of the leftmost one is $n$.
 The index of a node located at a CNOT gates block is numbered from top to bottom.
 One can see that if the index of a node is odd number, it must be a target node $\bigoplus$, if that of a node is even number, it must be a control node $\bigodot$.